morgansobol/MicrobialGenomics-TXST-2025/exercises/01_unix_hpc_intro.md

 ```bash
 ls -a
 ```
-You should see file names like these `.bash_history  .bash_logout  .bash_profile  .bashrc  .emacs  .kshrc  .mozilla  .ssh`.
+You should see file names like these `.  ..  .bash_history  .bash_logout  .bash_profile  .bashrc  .emacs  example.txt  .kshrc  MicrobialGenomics-TXST-2025  .mozilla  .ssh`.

 We can also use `ls` to see the sizes of the files, in bytes, in our directories with the argument -l.
 ```bash